DUBS A

 The parts disassembled.

 The bolts are all 10BA and made to suit.
 At this time there are no piston O rings.
+I expected that performance would be improved with them.

 I had decided to make the engine reversible, with radio control, so had to make expansion links, fiddly work, and radius arms.

-Eccentrics and expansion links.
+Eccentrics and expansion links in place.

 Construction well advanced.
 Radius arm lifting levers in place.
 These will be moved using a radio control servo located in the left side tank.